 Tesla Model 3 Long Range

 There is only one roof option for this model.

-The windows from the B-pillar and back are tinted, which improves privacy and reduces glare and heat from the sun.
+The windows behind the B-pillar are tinted for privacy and to reduce glare and solar heat gain.

+Tesla Model 3 Long Range